colder-is-better/qboxes/README.md

 # Happy qboxes
 This is a very simple BASH script for managing QEMU/KVM VMs.
-Currently, `qboxes` can perform the following functions:
+Currently, `qboxes` can:

 * define one or more new VMs (with no OSes)
 * clone a template VM into one or more new VMs